soumende1/CarND-Unscented-Kalman-Filter-Project/README.md

 Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

-Note that the programs that need to be written to accomplish the project are src/ukf.cpp, src/ukf.h, tools.cpp, and tools.h
+Note that the programs that need to be written to accomplish the project are <code>src/ukf.cpp, src/ukf.h, tools.cpp, and tools.h</code>

 The program main.cpp has already been filled out, but feel free to modify it.

 Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.

-INPUT: values provided by the simulator to the c++ program
+INPUT: values provided by the simulator to the C++ program

-["sensor_measurement"] => the measurment that the simulator observed (either lidar or radar)
+["sensor_measurement"] => the measurement that the simulator observed (either lidar or radar)

 OUTPUT: values provided by the c++ program to the simulator